-These creative environments will have a lack of barriers where people will have a higher degree of freedom of expression where they can voice their thoughts without a perception that a stigma will follow.
-There will be a drive to achieve a quantity of ideas not just quality of ideas where that massive number of ideas generated will enable the ability to scaffold ideas, using smaller ideas as the building blocks of an overarching inspiration.
+These creative environments will have a lack of barriers where people will have a higher degree of freedom of expression where they can voice their thoughts without a perception that stigma will follow.
+There will be a drive to achieve a number of ideas not just the quality of ideas where that massive number of ideas generated will enable the ability to scaffold ideas, using smaller ideas as the building blocks of an overarching inspiration.

 Lastly, you will find cognitive diversity with teams of varying specialties in which teams aren’t segregated by skillset but by their project.
 Where engineering can work with sales and they both work with customer service.
 Teams will consist of different backgrounds, perspectives, experiences, gender, race, ethnicity, orientation.
 Each person viewing the world through a different lens bringing a fertile outlook.
 There will be an empathetic debate where people listen first to understand, they challenge where they disagree, and the focus remains on the idea, not the messenger.

 I know many of you out there could describe this with much greater detail.
 Structured, clean, organized, cubicle farms in nice straight rows.
 Desks with all of their papers stored in and out boxes, whiteboards and meeting rooms sanitized after use.
 There will be a well-defined chain of command where everyone knows who their boss is, who they can interact with, and where their boundaries are.
 This will inspire linear thoughts of carefully crafted messages that ensure that the message is clear, understandable, and actionable.
 There will be cultural walls where an individual has a legitimate fear of rocking the boat, looking dumb in a public forum, and eliminating themselves from the promotion list.

 Teams will be parochial, functionally based teams.
-Engineering sticks with engineering, sales doesn’t work with marketing, “You worry about your job, and I’ll do mine.”
+Engineering sticks with engineering, sales doesn’t work with marketing.
+“You worry about your job, and I’ll do mine.”
 These teams will be homogenous and consistent.
 Individuals and teams built upon if they will fit in, contribute, and not upset the apple cart.
 Teams that all have a very similar life story and thought process.
 If your hiring standards ask that you only hire Ivy League MBAs then that is the only perspective that you will get.
 Which will lead to a lack of candid debate which will consist mostly of affirmations communicated upwards.

 I want you to think of this on three levels.
 First, the policy level and to explore your thoughts on immigration.
 If you look back at our country’s history, you’ll remember that we are a country of refugees, outcasts, and the unwanted.
-That population diversity may be one of the reasons that we grew into one of the global leaders, we had people from all walks of life full of rich perspectives.
-Today the lion share of our visas are going to doctors, engineers, scientists, and businessmen.
+Population diversity may be one of the reasons that we grew into one of the global leaders.
+We had people from all walks of life full of rich perspectives.
+Today the lion share of our visas is going to doctors, engineers, scientists, and businessmen.
 We are over importing the worlds’ intellectual elite.
 Our social engineering to bring in only a select few specialties is depriving us of rich diversity.
 That has been the foundation of our DNA.

-On a micro level at work to ask yourself if your actions match your words of what you are asking for?
-Are you encouraging those that speak up and being careful that your feedback isn’t a shut down that prevents them from speaking up in the future?
+On a micro level at work to ask yourself if your actions match your words?
+Are you encouraging those that speak up.
+Being careful that your feedback isn’t a shut down that prevents them from speaking up in the future?
 Try to grow in your team a comfort with speaking without risk.
 Take the focus off of careers and place it onto how to provide value.
-That value can be creating new ideas, scaffolding new ideas on top of others, or encouraging those to speak theirs and stop yourself from ending every interaction to a specific action.
+That value can be creating new ideas, scaffolding new ideas on top of others.
+Or encouraging those to speak theirs and stop yourself from ending every interaction to a specific action.

 Copyright © 2023 9m Consulting - All Rights Reserved.